 Percy Warner Park

 The Iroquois Steeplechase has been Nashville's rite of spring since 1941, attracting more than 25,000 spectators to watch the best horses and riders in the world race over hurdles on a three-mile turf track.
-This year's race will mark 76 years for the Iroquois Steeplechase and more than seven decades of Music City’s annual celebration of time-honored traditions, Tennessee hospitality, and Southern fashions.
+In 2018, the race will celebrate 77 years for the Iroquois Steeplechase and more than seven decades of Music City’s annual celebration of time-honored traditions, Tennessee hospitality, and Southern fashions.

 It’s Nashville’s biggest spring tailgate, and one of our greatest traditions!
-Each space includes armbands for eight guests and two Lot T parking passes.
-See your options.
+Each space includes armbands for eight guests, additional parking in Lot T, and more.
+Find out more.

 INDIVIDUAL TAILGATING ARMBANDS & SHUTTLE PASS

 Looking to join in the Iroquois Steeplechase tailgating experience, but don’t want to go with a big group?
 Here's your chance!
 These armbands provide access to all tailgating areas on the grounds, including the Iroquois Shoppes, the family area, and the food truck section.
-Parking at Highway 100 is included, and a shuttle to and from the grounds will be provided.
-Get your tickets.
+Parking in Lot T is included, and a shuttle to and from the grounds will be provided.
+Find out more.

-Adjacent to the box seats, Hospitality Village is the perfect venue for Steeplechase guests who want to see and be seen.
+Adjacent to the box seats, Hillside Tents are the perfect venue for Steeplechase guests who want to see and be seen.
 This action-packed area offers an up-close view of the races and jumbotron.
 Tents sizes vary and can accommodate parties ranging from 20 up to 130 guests.
-Reserve your space.
+Find out more.

 FOLLOW THEM YEAR-ROUND!